numerik11/Irrigation-Controller-ESP8266/README.md

 3.At the bottom of the WEB User Interface Add these details:

 CityID Number, eg. : "2078025"
-DST offset eg. : "-1" for daylight savings,
+DST offset eg. : "-1" for daylight savings
 API KEY eg : "345e1asdfdeaabdc5adgs918a9cfsuaa"

 This can be obtained from [](https://openweathermap.org/api)